pbrdys/battleship-game/README.md

 ![Already-Attacked-Message](./doc/already-attacked.jpg)

 #### Error: Coordinates out of range
-When the user attempts to attack coordinates that are not within the range (width, height) of the opponents board, a relevant message is being displayed, promting the user to select different coordinates.
+When the user attempts to attack coordinates that are not within the range (width, height) of the opponents board, a relevant message is being displayed, prompting the user to select different coordinates.
 * X-Coordinate: between 0 and max-board-width
 * Y-Coordinate: between 0 and max-board-height